-On January 21, 2004, the Company announced a 2-for-1 stock split that will be effective for shareholders of record as of March 17, 2004.
-The Company expects the additional shares to be distributed on or before March 29, 2004.
-The share information included herein does not reflect the effect of such stock split.
+On January 21, 2004, the Company announced a 2-for-1 stock split that was effective for shareholders of record as of March 17, 2004.
+The additional shares were distributed on March 29, 2004.
+The share information included herein reflects the effect of such stock split.